Water Dripping From AC Vent

 The solution: If possible, reposition your noticeably tilted drip pan so it’s level, and see if the issue is resolved.
 If you suspect your entire unit was installed incorrectly and is off-balance, contact the company that installed the unit to have it fixed.

 The problem: Many attics aren’t insulated, and many air ducts run through attics.
-If this is the case, insufficient insulation can cause a buildup of condensation in your system, which can then drain through your AC cents.
+If this is the case, insufficient insulation can cause condensation buildup in your system, which can drain through your AC cents.
 A good rule of thumb: don’t assume there’s insulation if you didn’t install it yourself!
-You can check if your ducts are insulated by removing the air vent grate from your air vents.
+You can check if your ducts are insulated by removing the air vent grate from your vents.

 The solution: Doing your own ductwork insulation can be an achievable DIY project if you’re comfortable with taking on the task and have some knowledge of your AC system and equipment.
 For most, we recommend scheduling an appointment with your trusted HVAC technicians.

-The problem: A leak unrelated to your AC that’s located above your ductwork is allowing water to travel out of your AC vents.
+The problem: A leak unrelated to your AC, such as a leak located above your ductwork, could allow water to travel out of your AC vents.
 This could be a roof or plumbing leak.

-The solution: Follow the leak to determine the source if you can, and call the relevant experts for a repair.
+The solution: If possible, follow the leak to determine its source and call the relevant experts for a repair.

 Contact Complete Air Mechanical for AC Repair in Longwood, FL